awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/reference-codecs-containers-input.md

 | WebM | VP8, VP9 |

 **Note**
-MediaConvert doesn't support external reference MOV or MXF input files\.
-That is, your MOV and MXF inputs must be self\-contained; they can't point to other files\.
+MediaConvert doesn't support external reference MOV, external reference MXF, or fragmented MP4 initialization segments\.
+That is, your MOV, MXF, or MP4 inputs must be self\-contained\.
 MediaConvert supports HLS inputs that conform to specific requirements\.
 For more information, see [Using HLS inputs](using-hls-inputs.md)\.

 ## Audio<a name="reference-codecs-containers-input-audio"></a>